Boeing B-29 / B-50 Superfortress

 KJ-1 AEWC

-The People’s Liberation Army Air Force of China attempted to use the Tu-4 airframe in the KJ-1 AWACS aircraft.
+The Chinese People’s Liberation Army Air Force made an attempt to utilize the Tu-4 airframe for the KJ-1 AWACS aircraft.

 B-50 Superfortress